Shell and Tube Heat Exchangers in the Pharmaceutical Industry: Efficiency and Applications

 8.1.
 API Production and Cooling Processes

-During the production of Active Pharmaceutical Ingredients (API), the temperatures of chemical reactions need to be controlled.
+During the production of active pharmaceutical ingredients (APIs), it is necessary to control chemical reaction temperatures.
 Thanks to shell and tube heat exchangers:

 8.2.
 Use in Liquid Drug Formulations